 I have always loved to read.
 When my sisters and I were young my mother read to us almost nightly — from the Bible, poetry, and good pieces of fictional literature.
 I suppose that is where I developed my love for writing.
 I am not a formally trained journalist (those may be the worst kind).
 My articles come from my studies and from my heart.

-I think I became a gospel preacher so that I could teach by writing, because no church employs a writer as such.
+I think I became a gospel preacher so that I could teach by writing because no church employs a “gospel writer” as such.
 I certainly did not have a fondness for public speaking.
-Once, under duress, I entered a speech contest.
+Once I was compelled to enter a speech contest.
 I came in last!

-I could not have begun to accomplish such, however, had it not been for the generosity of the East Main Street congregation in Stockton, California.
-These delightful folks allowed me to cultivate my skills and to work so profusely through this mode of instruction.
+However, I could not have begun to accomplish such had it not been for the generosity of the East Main Street congregation in Stockton, California.
+Those delightful folks allowed me to cultivate my skills and to work profusely through this mode of instruction.

-I have written more than a score of books and several dozen tracts, not to mention hundreds of articles in the more than fifty years of publishing the Christian Courier.
+I have written more than a score of books and dozens of tracts, not to mention hundreds of articles in the more than fifty years of publishing the Christian Courier.
 To that now has been added a library of more than 1,500 articles on our web site.

-A few weeks ago I started a new book.
-It is to be a commentary on Paul’s letters to Timothy and Titus.
+In my final work years, I was able to complete a commentary on Paul’s letters to Timothy and Titus.
 Elders and preachers especially need to understand these New Testament documents.
-Of course, I will be enriched more than anyone.
-I am my own eager student!
+Of course, I was enriched more than anyone.
+I was always my own eager student!

-I must thank each precious soul who has helped in the support of this work; for your encouragement as I write, and for your patience as I spread my time thin.
+I must thank each precious soul who has helped in the support of this work.
+Your encouragement and your patience was a treasure that has kept me working for over fifty years.
 Truly, you are fellow-workers with me in this enterprise.
 I love you and appreciate you far more than I can say.

 The power of the pen is this.
 You can influence people you will never meet in this lifetime.
 That is both exciting and sobering.
 It carries great responsibility and great rewards.
 My work is now done.
 I look forward to meeting you in eternity.